makersmelx/canvas-csv-autograder/README.md

 canvas_full_score: the full score of this assignment on canvas

-csv_full_score: the full score of this assignment/homework on joj (or the full score that leads to the score in your csv)
+csv_full_score: the full score of this assignment on JOJ (1.0) (or the full score that leads to the score in your csv)

-### How to prepare your own csv file
+### Example: How to get the course and assignment id
-By default,
-1. The grade should start from the second row.
-Write any thing as the title row in the first row.
-2. the third column of your csv should be the SJTU id of a student.
-3. The fourth column should be his total score.

-Prepare you csv following the rule above.

-### Example
 Assignment p2 of VE280 Summer 2021 Section (Paul) is located at
 ~~~
 https://umjicanvas.com/courses/2036/assignments/19399